pierrepln/one-click-hugo-cms/site/content/_index.md

 values:
   heading: Our values
   image: /img/thedarwinproject_large02.jpg
-  text: You know the drill
+  text: You know the drill.
+You know the drill.
+You know the drill.
 ---